Machine Translation + Post Editing

 Operating principle of sensors

-The diversity of different sensors is also shown by their different operating principles.
+The diversity of different sensor types is also shown by their different operating principles.

 For example, a distinction is made between mechanical sensors such as a spring balance or a thermometer and acceleration sensors, which are piezoelectric.
 Other common sensor operating principles are optical, magnetic, capacitive, inductive and resistive.